-If you are thinking about your next floor but worried about your pets, you have come to the right place!
+If you are thinking about your next floor but worried about your pets, you have come to the right place.
 There are lots of things to consider when picking your next flooring, and your pets are a big factor!
+This pet-friendly flooring guide has everything you need to know about the best flooring for you and your four legged family.
 Pets can damage your flooring by leaving scratches, having accidents, spilling water bowls, and leaving behind pet hair and dander.
 Make an appointment today and our flooring experts at Dalton Floor Tailor will guide you in the right direction to find flooring that’s best fit for your household!

 A few things to consider:

 - Water- and Stain-Resistant Flooring

 Tile flooring is one of the best options for homes with pets.
 Tile flooring is timeless and with technology advances, it can resemble hardwood flooring.
 Tile flooring can be costly, but it is durable and often lasts a lifetime.
 Tile flooring will also add value to your home.
 From young pets potty training to messy pets spilling water bowls or bringing in muddy paw prints, tile flooring can withstand spills and is easy to clean!
 However, tile flooring might be too slick for your furry friends’ soft paws.
 That’s why laying tile with thicker grout lines can help with traction.
 Tile flooring will feel cool on your pets’ paws in the summertime, but might not be suitable for cooler climates.
 To make tile more comfortable for your pets in the cold months we recommend a soft rug or pet bed.